AyushLekhi123/AtliQ-Hospitality-Analysis--Python/README.md

 ### 4. Data Transformation
 - Data formatting and preparation for analysis.

-### 5. Data Visualization
+### 5. Insights Generation and Data Visualization
+- Extract actionable insights and recommendations.
 - Create visualizations using Matplotlib and Seaborn for data insights.

-### 6. Insights Generation
-- Extract actionable insights and recommendations.

 ---